seanhly/sunbird/README.md

 # Quality

-The reason Sunbird is so good is that it was in active development for 15 years or more, by whole teams of developers and designers.
-This is a level or resources not typical of open source projects, and it shows in the quality of the product, which is still one of the best desktop calendars for Linux today.
+Sunbird's excellence is a result of the 15 years or more during which it was actively developed by whole teams of programmers and designers.
+This abundance of resources is not typical of open source projects, and it shows in the quality of the product, which is still one of the best desktop calendars for Linux today.

 # Installation